zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

-The elements of the response data signature of the ``sign`` interface are Object, and the parameters of the elements are as follows:
+The elements of the response data signature of the ``sign`` interface are **Object**, and the parameters of the elements are as follows:

 +-----------+-------+-------------------+
 | Parameter | Type  | Description       |